Unearned income: Taxation

-Unearned income has often been treated differently for tax purposes than earned income, in order to redistribute income or to recognize its qualitative difference from income derived from productive work.
+Unearned income has often been treated differently for tax purposes than earned income, to redistribute income or to recognize its qualitative difference from income derived from productive work.
 Such a tax structure is often associated with a progressive income tax structure.
-Supporters argue that extraordinarily high incomes are unearned incomes, with the example of the United Kingdom, where income taxes on the highest brackets reached 98% in 1979.
-In recent times the pendulum has swung the other way, and most Western countries tax unearned income more favourably than income from productive work for a number of reasons, including an expectation that much of this income ends up being recirculated into the economy, through things like spending or reinvestment.
+Supporters argue that extraordinarily high incomes are unearned, citing the United Kingdom, where income taxes on the highest brackets reached 98% in 1979.
+In recent times the pendulum has swung the other way, and most Western countries tax unearned income more favourably than income from productive work for several reasons, including an expectation that much of this income ends up being recirculated into the economy, through things like spending or reinvestment.

 Capital gains are a form of passive income some argue are unearned, though this is a great point of contention between all the various economic schools of thought.
 In the United States, long term capital gains (generally assets held more than 12 months) are taxed at the rate of 15%.
-Another contentious subject is patents and other forms of exclusive production rights, especially in regards to biology and software.
+Another contentious subject is patents and other forms of exclusive production rights, especially regarding biology and software.

 While classical free market economists were generally skeptical towards unearned incomes, more recent economists, like Ronald Coase, claim that capital markets facilitate allocation of resources to those enterprises which will provide the best economic benefit, and that extra taxes on unearned income can interfere with these mechanisms.
-Progressives assert that the purpose of taxes themselves is to allocate resources to where they are most needed, and to prevent a system whereby capital is shifted upward at the expense of the lower tax brackets.
+Progressives assert that the purpose of taxes is to allocate resources where they are most needed and to prevent a system in which capital is shifted upward at the expense of lower tax brackets.